 There were an awful lot of politics in the production as various persons jostled for the rights.
 One who lost out was Anthony Quinn and he would have made a great Chris, or even Calvera.
 As it was, it is difficult now to imagine the Seven without Yul in charge and without New York stage actor Eli Wallach as the bandit chief, riding into the village to the strains of Bernstein’s rip-off of Stravinsky's The Rite of Spring.
 The casting was bizarre, especially of a young German, Horst Buchholz, as the Mexican kid (getting hired as mercenary by a Mongolian from Brooklyn).
 But it worked.

-The American suits had to fight the Mexican suits, who tried to censor it (the fall-out from the dire Vera Cruz was huge) and insisted on the Mexican villagers all being in Daz-white costumes.
+The American suits had to fight the Mexican suits, who tried to censor it (the fall-out from the very poor Vera Cruz was huge) and insisted on the Mexican villagers all being in Daz-white costumes.

 The screenplay is tight, economical and full of memorable one-liners.
 The script doctor William Roberts got the credit instead of Newman.
 Pity.
 The Ferris Webster editing is objective and incisive.
 Of course director John Sturges was also an editor for many years.
 The photography is by Charles Lang Jr., “Charlie Lang, one of the great ones,” said Coburn.
 And of course the score is the greatest ever Western music.
 The soaring theme when Yul and Steve turn the hearse around and gallop down the hill is on my iPod and always with me.
 You can’t helping shouting Yeehar!
 (A bit embarrassing on the train).